 Of course, road traffic accidents aren’t limited to just people in cars.
 If you have been involved in an accident on the road but were on your bike, walking, using public transport, or for any other reason were in the vicinity, you can still make a claim.
 Still unsure if you can claim?
 Call us today or take our 30-second test to see whether you are likely to be successful.

 From making your initial call to Accident Advice Helpline, we will assess your situation and see how we can help.
 We will instruct a solicitor who has experience and expertise in dealing with road traffic accident claims, who will take charge of all the paperwork and complicated legal processes involved in your case.
 We understand that the most important thing is for you to get better, so every step of the way we will endeavour to take the hassle out of making a claim.
-Contact us today and see how we can help you.
+Contact us today on 0800 689 0500 or 0333 500 0993 from a mobile and see how we can help you.